Baek Sun-ho

 Lee Sun-ho (born July 18, 2003), known professionally as Baek Sun-ho, is a South Korean actor.

 Career

 Baek Sun-ho was a member of C-JeS Studios' pre-debut boy group, M.I.C (now known as WHIB).
 In July 2023, he departed from the group and pursued acting.

 Baek made his acting debut in television series Between Him and Her (2023).

+Personal life

+Military service

+On November 30, 2025, Baek announced his enlistment for mandatory military service as an active-duty soldier.